-The serial number plate is located inside the fuselage, on the left skin, opposite the rear fuselage access plate or on the fuselage adjacent to the left side of the tail skid.
-The serial number of the airplane should always be used when referring to service or warranty matters.
+The serial number plate may be found at the following locations: On the forward upper portion of the forward cabin bulkhead; inside the fuselage on the left skin opposite the rear fuselage access panel; or on the fuselage adjacent to the left side of the tail skid.
+Airplane serial numbers should be used when contacting the factory on service or warranty matters.